The crypto narrative has been moving at lightning pace over the past two years.

-The likes of Riot and Online Blockchain have seen a spike in interest over the past year too.
+The likes of Riot and Online Blockchain saw a spike in interest last year.

-One reason could well be that investors are looking for listed exposure to the theme without having to sort out wallets themselves.
+One reason could well be that investors are looking for listed exposure to crypto without having to sort out wallets themselves.
 Many investors had exposure to crypto through the balance sheets of popular holdings like Tesla but the ecosystem of crypto-adjacent listed firms is growing.

-The much anticipated Coinbase listing is probably the biggest demonstration of second-order plays coming to market.
+The much anticipated Coinbase listing was probably the biggest demonstration of second-order plays coming to market.

-While demand for ways to get crypto into traditional ISA portfolios exists and the dearth of pureplay ways for investors to access the asset class on main exchanges continues, they might have an advantage.
+Still, demand for ways to get crypto into traditional ISA portfolios exists.
+And the dearth of pureplay ways for investors to access the asset class on main exchanges continues, so in the meantime, these firms might have an advantage.

 Is cryptocurrency a good ISA diversifier?

-Legitimacy is a big issue for many investors, as well as evidence of long-term viability at its core function.
+Legitimacy is still a big issue for many investors, as well as the lack of evidence of the long-term viability of cryptocurrency as its core function.
 Certain altcoins with a compliance-first attitude like remittance-focused Telcoin could be a sign of things to come.
-Rather than fight regulation, the future of the sector might be determined by which use cases of the blockchain work with regulators and get them onside.
+Rather than fight regulation, the future of the sector might be determined by which use cases of the blockchain technology will work with regulators and get them onside.